SS Rio de Janeiro (1914): Building and identification

 Hamburg Süd registered the ship in Hamburg.
 Her code letters were RBVH until 1933–34, when they were superseded by the call sign DHUC.

 Invasion of Norway

 The secret plan for the ship was to arrive at Bergen immediately after German troops had captured the city.
-Aboard Rio de Janeiro there was a total of 50 crew and 330 soldiers.
-Her cargo consisted of six 2 cm FlaK 30 and four 10.5 cm FlaK 38 anti-aircraft guns, 73 horses, 71 vehicles and 292 tons of provisions, animal feed, fuel and ammunition.
+Aboard Rio de Janeiro were 50 crew and 330 soldiers.
+Her cargo consisted of six 2 cm FlaK 30 and four 10.5 cm FlaK 38 anti-aircraft guns, 73 horses, 71 vehicles, and 292 tons of provisions, animal feed, fuel and ammunition.